datamesh-governance/datamesh-governance.com/operating-model/communication-channels/microsoft-teams-channels.md

 We use a *Data Mesh* team in Microsoft Teams to collaborate across the organisation.

-In this team, we use the following three Microsoft Teams channels:
+In this team, we use the following three Microsoft Teams channels for the Governance Group:

 ![Microsoft Teams Screenshot](https://www.datamesh-governance.com/images/operating-model-microsoft-teams-channels.png)